ibm-cloud-docs/dr-automation-powervs/multifactor-authentication.md

 3. Enter the **Client ID**, **Client Secret**, and **Tenant Name** obtained from IBM Security Verify.
 4. Complete the remaining deployment configurations and deploy the orchestrator.

-After deployment, when the root user logs in to the GUI, the login screen prompts for both the root password and an OTP.
+After deployment, when the root user logs in to the External Orchestrator GUI, the login screen prompts for both the root password and an OTP.
 The OTP is delivered to the root user’s registered email.
 The orchestrator is registered in IBM Security Verify as part of the deployment and remains registered unless this is the last orchestrator instance associated with that tenant.

----